QuentinVillotta/audit-files-downloader/README.md

 The project's data is accessible within the `data` directory.
 It contains two main datasets:

+- **Concatenated Audit Files**: The concatenated audit files are stored in `audit_data.csv`.
+These files have been aggregated to provide a comprehensive overview of the audit data.
+This consolidated format facilitates easier analysis and exploration of the audit information.

 - **Kobo Raw Data**: The raw data from Kobo is stored in `raw_data.json`.
 To ensure compatibility with nested fields and prevent format errors when loading the data into Python or R, it has been preserved in JSON format.
 This format ensures that nested structures are maintained accurately during loading and processing.

-- **Concatenated Audit Files**: The concatenated audit files are stored in `audit_data.csv`.
-These files have been aggregated to provide a comprehensive overview of the audit data.
-This consolidated format facilitates easier analysis and exploration of the audit information.

-Accessing the data in the `data` directory allows users to utilize both the original raw data and the processed audit files effectively for their analysis and research purposes.